VerartTeam/Prisma/README.md

 ## Modules Structure

-- `core` main functions - do not touch
+- `private` main functions - do not touch
     - `loader`
         - `updates`